Collinslab-swat/LetItRip/README.md

 # LetItRip

-This repository contains image analysis code associated with the manuscript "Let it rip: The mechanics of self-bisection in asexual palarians determines their population level strategies"
+This repository contains image analysis code associated with the manuscript "Let it rip: The mechanics of self-bisection in asexual planarians determines their population level strategies"